saloponov/Algorithms/README.md

-''' Quad tree (q-tree) implementation'''
+# Quad tree (q-tree) implementation

+Folders
 src - source code
 timing - results of profiling
-example of tree - text file with loaded values References - paper or examples of code helps to understand quad trees
+example of tree - text file with loaded values References - research articles and examples of code helps to understand quad trees and multidimensional trees.